 - Child safety and well-being: Matters to be considered (PDF, 128 KB)

 If passed, the changes would come into effect on February 28, 2019.

 Actions we are taking

-The following are high-level actions we are taking to improve the child intervention system, with specific actions and their implementation timeline listed below.
+The following are high-level actions we are also taking to improve the child intervention system.
+Specific actions and implementation timelines are listed below.